 To avoid these scenarios, you may want to consider adding the optional water backup and sump pump overflow coverage to your homeowners insurance.

 First and foremost, water backup coverage will cover the costs for emergency and temporary repairs to minimize further damage to your home.
 Mitigating further damage is especially important when it comes to water related damage.

 After mitigating the damage, the coverage will reimburse you for:

-The common deductible for a water backup claim is $500.
-This is a separate deductible from your standard homeowners policy deductible.
-Remember, a deductible is the out-of-pocket expense you have to pay before your policy pays out in a claim.
+A deductible is the out-of-pocket expense you have to pay before your policy pays out in a claim.

 Every insurance company has its own guidelines for policies.
 We always recommend talking to your insurance agent to discuss your personal policies in detail.
 Working with an insurance agent is the best way to make sure you are properly covered.